Mutukula, Uganda

-Mutukula is a town in the Central Region of Uganda, the third-largest economy in the East African Community.
+Mutukula is a town in southern Uganda.
 It sits adjacent to Mutukula, Tanzania, directly across the international border between Uganda and Tanzania.

 Location

-Mutukula is located in extreme southern Kyotera District at the international border between Uganda and Tanzania.
+Mutukula is located in the extreme southern Kyotera District at the international border between Uganda and Tanzania.
 The town is approximately 46 km, south of Kyotera, where the district headquarters are located.
 This is about 91 km, by road, south-west of Masaka, the nearest large city.
 This location is approximately 224 km, by road, south-west of Kampala, the capital and largest city of Uganda.
-The coordinates of the town are 1°00'00.0"S, 31°25'00.0"E Latitude:-1.0000; Longitude:31.4167).
+The coordinates of the town are 00°59'59"S, 31°25'00"E (Latitude:-0.9997; Longitude:31.4167).

 Overview

 The town of Mutukula is a border town between Uganda and Tanzania.
 At an altitude of 1190 m, above sea level, Mutukula is an important border post and major crossing point, for both human and commercial traffic.
 In February 2016, the border post between both countries merged operations on both sides.
 Vehicles and passengers clear customs and immigration once, in the country they are entering, with officials from both countries present.

 In 2017, the border crossing between Mutukula, Uganda and Mutukula, Tanzania was converted into a one-stop-border-post (OSBP), open 24 hours every day of the year.
 Vehicles, passengers, luggage, merchandise and pedestrians are cleared once by customs and immigration staff from both countries, at a station in the country of entry.
 This cuts the time it takes to cross by anywhere from 30 percent to 50 percent.
 Other stakeholders report reduction in crossing times by as much as 90 percent.